Chhaya, India

-Chhaya is a city and a municipality in Porbandar district and Porbandar Taluka in the state of Gujarat, India.
+Chhaya is a city and a Municipal corporation in Porbandar district in the state of Gujarat, India.
+Chhaya and Porbandar are the twin cities of each other and both cities are jointly governed by Porbandar–Chhaya Municipal Corporation.

 Geography

 Chhaya is situated on the west bank of the Porbandar creek and the Mokal Ran lies to the west of it.